 My goal is to provide you with hope and feel good emotional support.
 Especially on those days when you feel like your head is a balloon about to burst.
 So do me a favor.
 If you’re going to read my story about allergies and hay fever – before you get any ideas on how to treat your own issues, please talk with a with a qualified physician.

-Otherwise, please stop reading now and buy an allergy book through my affiliate link on Amazon.
-While you’re at it, in full disclosure, many resources I’m about to mention are affiliates.
+While you’re at it, in full disclosure, many resources I’m about to mention are affiliate products.
 That means I get paid to promote.
 So you should conduct your own due-diligence before you make any purchase.
+And if you don’t feel like reading the entire article, here are the primary tools I use to treat my own sinuses:

 Remember, I am not a doctor or medical professional.
 I’m just a sinus sufferer.
 Since everybody is different, what may work for me, may not work for you.